Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 • Hidden gems

-• Products with zero competition in the U.S.
+• Products with little to no U.S. competition

-• Things the Western market hasn’t even dreamed of yet
+• Ideas the Western market hasn’t caught up to yet

-Pinterest wishes it had this kind of inspiration.
+Pinterest wishes it had this level of inspiration.

-I created a simple, beginner-friendly guide called my 7-Step Digital Product Launch Plan, where I walk you through exactly how to create, package, and sell your first digital product — even if you have no audience and no idea where to start.
+I created a simple, beginner-friendly guide — The 7-Step Digital Product Launch Plan — that walks you through creating, packaging, and selling your first digital product, even if you have no audience and no idea where to start.

-2. You can touch the quality with your own hands
+2. Touch the quality with your own hands

-On Alibaba, everything looks perfect if you squint enough.
+Let’s be honest: on Alibaba, everything looks perfect if you squint hard enough.

-You know exactly what’s cheap, what’s premium, and what’s worth building a brand around.
+You know immediately what’s cheap, what’s premium, and what’s worth building a brand around.

 Suppliers in China respect one thing deeply: relationships.

-When you show up in person, something magical happens:
+When you show up in person, something shifts:

 • Prices drop